mohamedsrComunik/microservice-rest-mongodb/readme.md

  Expample from the scratch of microservice using golang , mongodb , go-gin as http router

-1 - Delete go mod file then go mod init github.com/ <YourUserName> / <project-name>
+1 - Delete go mod file then go mod init github.com/YourUserName/project-name

 2 - Change the dockerfile as below